favourrr-a/11014111_DCIT205/README.md

 # DCIT_205_IA
 # Introduction and Purpose of this website
-This is a 10-page website for the Computer Science Department.
+This is a 10-page website for the Computer Science Department at the University of Ghana

 #### Pages within the website
 + Home